mr-beerkiss/react-demo/README.md

 ### Introduction

-This is a demo that represents how I would build a front-end application in React and modern day Javascript to help you assess my abilities and my suitability for your role.
+This is a small demo that represents how I would build a front-end application in React and modern day Javascript to help you assess my abilities and my suitability for your role.
 I could provide examples of work from a previous role, but ignoring the fact it isn't really my code to share, they have been long term projects and would not necessarily represent how I would build an application today.

 This demo covers the following:
 * My competence with modern day Javascript (ES2015/16).